Salaries for Doctors in NZ

 P.S: This is an older article.
 Salary scales have since gone up :) You may still use this info to get a general idea of salary scales.

-Before you decide to move to NZ, you would definitely like to know how much Doctors make on an average.
-Thanks to a recent survey conducted by TradeMe (one of NZ's top website), we now have some insight into the situation.
+Before you decide to move to NZ, you would definitely like to know how much doctors make on average.
+Thanks to a recent survey conducted by TradeMe (one of NZ's top websites), we now have some insight into the situation.

-Qualifications and experience would certainly play an important role in how much one earns, like this doctor in Southern DHB who makes a whopping $830,000!
+Qualifications and experience certainly play an important role in how much one earns.
+For example, this doctor in Southern DHB makes a whopping $830,000!

-In NZ, the national agreement for specialists includes an allocation of 30% of your weekly roster available for “non-clinical” duties, plus includes 6 weeks paid annual leave per year plus up to NZ$16,000 and generous paid study leave dependent on seniority.
+In NZ, the national agreement for specialists includes an allocation of 30% of your weekly roster available for “non-clinical” duties, plus 6 weeks paid annual leave per year, and up to NZ$16,000 and generous paid study leave dependent on seniority.

-There are additional payments for on-call, callbacks and other additional responsibilities, and relocation incentives for more remote locations may be offered, although this is not standard and should not be expected.
+There are additional payments for on-call, callbacks, and other additional responsibilities.
+Relocation incentives for more remote locations may be offered, although this is not standard and should not be expected.

 NZ is an excellent location for a high-quality lifestyle!

-Despite all this, a lot of NZ Doctors leave the country and migrate to countries like Aus or UK.
-Probably because they can make a lot more there then they can in NZ.
+Despite all this, a lot of NZ doctors leave the country and migrate to countries like Aus or UK, probably because they can make a lot more there than they can in NZ.

 How much does a House officer earn in New Zealand?